DuckDuckGo: History

+Early years

 DuckDuckGo was founded by Gabriel Weinberg and launched on February 29, 2008, in Valley Forge, Pennsylvania.
 Weinberg is an entrepreneur who previously launched Names Database, a now-defunct social network.
-Initially self-funded by Weinberg until October 2011, it was then "backed by Union Square Ventures and a handful of angel investors."
+Self-funded by Weinberg until October 2011, DuckDuckGo was then "backed by Union Square Ventures and a handful of angel investors."
 Union Square partner Brad Burnham stated, "We invested in DuckDuckGo because we became convinced that it was not only possible to change the basis of competition in search, it was time to do it."
 In addition, Trisquel, Linux Mint, and the Midori web browser switched to use DuckDuckGo as their default search engine.
 DuckDuckGo gains revenue via advertisements and affiliate programs.
 The search engine is written in Perl and runs on nginx, FreeBSD, and Linux.
 DuckDuckGo is built primarily upon search APIs from various vendors.
 Because of this, TechCrunch characterized the service as a "hybrid" search engine.
 Weinberg explained the beginnings of the name with respect to the children's game duck, duck, goose.
 He said of the origin of the name: "Really it just popped in my head one day and I just liked it.
-It is certainly influenced/derived from duck duck goose, but other than that there is no relation, e.g., a metaphor."
+It is certainly influenced/derived from duck, duck, goose, but other than that there is no relation, e.g., a metaphor."
 DuckDuckGo was featured on TechCrunch's Elevator Pitch Friday in 2008, and it was a finalist in the 2008 BOSS Mashable Challenge.

 In 2010, DuckDuckGo began using privacy to differentiate itself from its competitors.

 In July 2010, Weinberg started a DuckDuckGo community website (duck.co) to allow the public to report problems, discuss means of spreading the use of the search engine, request features, and discuss open sourcing the code.
-The company registered the domain name ddg.gg on February 22, 2011, and acquired duck.com in December 2018, which are used as shortened URL aliases that redirect to duckduckgo.com.
+The company registered the domain name ddg.gg on February 22, 2011, and acquired duck.com in December 2018, which are used as shortened URL aliases that redirect to duckduckgo.com, and is also used as the domain for their email protection service.